french new wave film logo French New Wave and int'l cinema of the 50s, 60s, and 70s

 ANNA KARINA

-Anna Karina (born 22 September 1940) is a Danish-born French film actress who is best known for her work with and relationship with Jean-Luc Godard in the 1960s.
+Anna Karina (born 22 September 1940) is a Danish-born French film actress who is best known for her work with Jean-Luc Godard in the 1960s.
 With her expressive, luminous eyes and radiant presence she had the looks of a silent movie star while simultaneously embodying the self-confident spirit of the 60s generation.

 Anna Karina